 Sleep Cures Sleepiness

-One of the earliest TLTRPreß publications that has been considered sold-out is now available again!
-Few copies have resurfaced and we are happy to offer them to you.
+One of the earliest TLTRPreß publications.
+We have very few copies left.
 These last copies have various small dents on the silkscreen cover print but the inside is intact.

 For a major part of mankind’s history, time was not tracked and kept, but searched for and observed.
 It was understood by the pace of cyclic events and rhythms of bodies, crops, stars, and solstices.
 When still measured by sundials, the length of hours changed throughout the year with the different inclination of Earth’s orbit around the Sun.

 But with the increasing miniaturisation and mobilisation of time-keeping devices, time entered our bodies with the calculated precision of a laser cutter, letting in valorisation of heartbeats.
 Metabolism got worked around and natural cycles were either ignored or ‘genetically modified’.
 Time got flattened in a fashion pioneered by machines operating seamlessly around the clock and with speeds beyond human comprehension.

 For this publication, contributors were invited to share notes on the gap that resists the unification of body rhythms, dreaMs. and spontaneity with the tempo of machines, communication networks, and calculable profit.
 Here is a song for the flesh under the attack of constant availability and no place to hide, information overload, omnipresent context advertising and fear of missing out.

 Presenting texts and thoughts by Ms. Van Brabandt, Mr. Fabuš, Mr. Haworth, Mr. Kohout, Ms. Kubolkaite & Mr. Palm, Ms. Mitropoulos, Ms. Salinas & Mr. Bergman, Mr. Stevenson.

 Mainly using fonts Danzza and Left from Heavyweight foundry.